MiraGeoscience/las-geoh5/README.rst

 -----------------

-Since las-geoh5 is a small package with only a few dependencies, we recommend installing with The python package index (PyPI) using pip.
+Since las-geoh5 is a small package with only a few dependencies, we recommend installing with the python package index (PyPI) using pip.

 From PyPI
 ~~~~~~~~~